alan-turing-institute/hub23-deploy/docs/_posts/2010-01-04-deploy-k8s-cluster-multiple-nodepools.md

 #### Scaling the `default` nodepool back

-I would recommend scaling the `default` nodepool down to 1 node as we will most likely use node affinities to preferentially assign core pods to the core pool and user pods to the user pool (see [`docs/10-optimising-autoscaling.md`](10-optimising-autoscaling.md)).
+I would recommend scaling the `default` nodepool down to 1 node as we will most likely use node affinities to preferentially assign core pods to the core pool and user pods to the user pool (see ["Optimizing the JupyterHub for Autoscaling"]({% post_url 2010-01-13-optimising-autoscaling %})).

 ```bash
 az aks nodepool scale \